To Home Page

 I mainly use irexec in combination with xte to generate fake keyboard strokes.
 For example, if you want to close a window using your keyboard, you press Alt+F4.
 To close a window with a button on your remote, you can use irexec and xte to fake the Alt+F4 keyboard strokes.

 Close a window with the power button, using xte:

 button = power

 config = xte 'keydown Alt_L' 'key F4' 'keyup Alt_L'

 You can also use the LIRC tool irxevent to generate fake keyboard presses.
 But I find this tool more complicated than xte and it does not offer extra features that I need.

-One of the problems I ran into was the fact that the standard LIRC startup script in Debian does not work for my setup.
-So I made my own startup script.
-I call the script from /etc/rc.local.
-You can easily test this script by running it from a terminal as root.
+The default so called unit file that systemd uses to start the LIRC daemon, /lib/systemd/system/lircd.service, does not work for my setup.
+Therefore I made my own startup script and I changed the systemd unit file so it calls this startup script (see How to set up LIRC).
+You can easily test the script by running it from a terminal as root.

 Finally a summary how to install, configure and start LIRC.

 - Use your package manager to install the packages setserial and lirc.